Embeint/zephyr/doc/connectivity/networking/conn_mgr/main.rst

 These features describe how ifaces should behave during connect and disconnect events.
 You can individually set them for each iface.

+The Connection Manager also implements the following optional feature:

+* :ref:`Interface idle timeouts <conn_mgr_control_idle_timeout>`

 .. note::
-   It is left to connectivity implementations to successfully and accurately implement these two features as described below.
+   It is left to connectivity implementations to successfully and accurately implement these three features as described below.
    See :ref:`conn_mgr_impl_timeout_persistence` for more details from the connectivity implementation perspective.

 The Connection Manager also implements the following optional feature: